fbpx

 Each stateroom has its own standard electrical outlets.
 For those participants who have digital cameras please insure that you have enough cartridges for your film as there is not a computer on board to download pictures.

 The safety of our guests is our first priority.
 It is important to remember that these trips take place in a wilderness environment, far from hospital services.
 Involvement in activities like viewing animals from skiffs, kayaking, hiking, exploring, and swimming in natural environments contains inherent risks.
 If at any time you have concerns about your own safety, please advise the naturalists.
 Participation in all activities is voluntary.
 There is NO SMOKING permitted onboard the ship.
-What Means of Emergency Communication Are There on the Ship?
-In the event of an emergency the ship is equipped with a satellite phone, cellular phone, single band radio and two VHF radios.
-All communications from family members or friends must be directed to the Panterra office at 1-800-665-6639.
-Once received the Panterra office will relay any messages with respect to an emergency only.
-Non-emergency calls will have to be made by the participant via public phones prior to the departure and upon return of the vessel.

 The weather is generally warm and beautiful.
 During the day temperatures range from 20 – 30 degrees Celsius and a t-shirt and shorts are usually all you need.
 The evenings cool down and can occasionally dip down to 15 degrees Celsius sometimes requiring light pants and jacket.
 Sunburn and dehydration, in any weather, should not be taken lightly.
 Our daily activities are designed around the weather and certain areas may be inaccessible due to the sea and weather conditions.
 Safety and comfort of our guests are our main priority.